roob-p/GamepadDesktop-PlayniteExtension/README.md

 ## ⚙️ How it works:
 - The extension divides the screen into "sections" that can be reached by pressing buttons (*for default:* `LB` *and* `RB`).
 It also allows access to specific panels and can launch Playnite functions via shortcuts.
 - Use the `GamepadDesktop-Wizard` to edit panel and section positions: simply place the mouse over the indicated points and wait a few seconds.
+The Wizard saves the positions of the current slot.
 No restart required.
 - You can edit the controller layout by editing the `Keys` section in `config.ini`.
 Almost all buttons can be changed, with few exceptions:
   - When the OSK is open, `tabjump_next` (`RT` *for default*) is used for left mouse click. `A` is used to press buttons on the OnScreen Keyboard *(this is the only funcion not configurable).*
   - Change slot by long-pressing `$explorerAndSlot_back` (`LS` *by default*) and `$FilterAndSlot_next` (`RS` *by default*).
 Short-pressing toggles Playnite’s Explorer and Filter panels.